sergeen/piart-di/README.md

-# 🌱 PADI: Pixel Art Design Interface
+# 🌱 PARTDI: Pixel Art Design Interface

 A web app designed for crafting simple pixel art drawings that can be exported for use in other projects.